beyarkay/masters-thesis/src/05_results.md

 \begin{figure}[!h]
     \centering
     \includegraphics[height=5cm]{src/imgs/graphs/05_precision_recall_51_classes}
-    \caption{ Left: Precision and recall for all model types trained on the full 51 classes, with the contours depicting the $F_1$-scores for those models.
+    \caption{ Left: precision and recall for all model types trained on the full 51 classes, with the contours depicting the $F_1$-scores for those models.
 Right: The $F_1$-scores for the same models, shown side-by-side for easier comparison. }